 Whenever my husband Tim develops an interest in something, he wants to learn everything there is to known about the subject.
 He’ll read book after book until he’s satisfied he knows the topic inside and out.

 These days whenever we have a get-together, Tim is usually stuck shaking margaritas the whole time.
 It’s basically the classic, original margarita recipe.
 Tim didn’t invent it, obviously, but he’s still my hero for making it for me.

 If you’re used to margaritas from a mix, get ready to have your socks blown off.
 This is how margaritas should be made.
 You won’t ever want a margarita from a mix again.
 Which is good, because not only does this margarita recipes taste a million times better, the mixes usually have ingredients you wouldn’t want to put in your body.
 We’re already putting alcohol in there.
 Let’s stop there.

 Yeah, yeah, I know.
 The pre-made mixes make it easy.
 Blah blah blah.
 Sorry, but I’m not listening.
 This margarita recipe is worth every second it takes to make it.
 And if there ever were a time to take an extra step to make a superior margarita, it would be Cinco de Mayo.
+(Or National Margarita Day!!)
 Agreed?
-All right then, here’s what you need:

-Should I use Blanco Tequila or Reposado Tequila
+Should I use Blanco Tequila or Reposado Tequila?